-CruiseMapper's Carnival Fantasy cruise ship accidents, incidents and law news reports relate to a 2467-passenger vessel owned by Carnival Cruise Line.
+CruiseMapper's Carnival Fantasy cruise ship accidents, incidents and law news reports relate to a 2467-passenger vessel owned by Scrapped Cruise Ships.
 Our Carnival Fantasy accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - ship collision - 2011 (with Carnival Imagination in Key West)

 - propulsion/power loss - 2016, 2017

 - deaths - overboard (2009, 2018), 2010, 2011

 - injuries/crimes - 2018